yu-kitagawa/Isaac-GR00T/getting_started/4_deeper_understanding.md

 - **VideoColorJitter**: Applies color augmentation by randomly adjusting brightness (±0.3), contrast (±0.4), saturation (±0.5), and hue (±0.08).
 - **VideoToNumpy**: Converts the processed tensor back to NumPy arrays for further processing.

+> NOTE: for each video frame, we preprocess it to be 256x256 pixels, and top bottom padding to keep the aspect ratio.
+Checkout the [demo_data/robot_sim.PickNPlace/videos](../../demo_data/robot_sim.PickNPlace/videos) for example.
+This preprocessing is done before using the dataset for training.

 #### 2. State and ActionTransforms

 State and action transforms process robot state and action information: